codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 ## Enter code-server
 [code-server](https://github.com/cdr/code-server) enables you to run VS Code on a remote server, and access it through a browser.
 While not ideal, this is at least one way to get VS Code onto an iPad.

-I'll assume you have a server running somewhere, that you intend to use for this setup.

 First, SSH into your server, so that we can setup `code-server`.
 We are going to download the latest release from GitHub, and set it up.
 Checkout the latest release at [https://github.com/cdr/code-server/releases](https://github.com/cdr/code-server/releases), and pick the asset for `linux_x86_64`,